Our Doctors & Associates

 Dr. Holly Ternus is originally from Torrington, Wyoming and graduated from the University of Nebraska- Lincoln with a degree in Biological Sciences.
 She graduated with Honors from The New England College of Optometry, and completed internships with honors at South Boston Community Health Center with an emphasis in glaucoma and narrow angle glaucoma, Togus Veterans Affairs Medical Center with emphasis in ocular disease, Lifetime Eyecare in Houston fitting specialty contact lenses, and Brooke Army Medical Center in San Antonio.

 Dr. Ternus practiced with ophthalmology in the Dallas/Fort Worth area specializing in ocular disease, dry eye disease, and emergency care before transitioning into primary care fitting specialty contacts for keratoconus, post-RK, corneal ectasia, and irregular corneas.
 She is an active member of the Nebraska Optometric Association, American Optometry Association, and American Academy of Optometry.
-She is expected to complete her Fellowship for the American Academy of Optometry in 2018.
+She received her fellowship with the American Academy of Optometry in 2018, and is a graduate from the Nebraska Optometric Association’s Leadership Institute.

 She enjoys spending time with her husband and two children, snowboarding, skiing, water sports, watching Husker football, and everything that involves being outdoors.